TreeScaper/CloudforestDocker/docker_dev.md

 Users access CloudForest via their web browser.
 From the browser, data files can be uploaded to and downloaded from CloudForest.
 Job runs occur within the running container.
 That is, even when a user is accessing CloudForest from a Windows computer, CLVTreescaper will run within a linux virtual machine.

-Since jobs are run in linux, CloudForest can be configured to use [external compute clusters](https://github.com/bgruening/docker-galaxy-stable#Running-on-an-external-cluster-(DRM)).
+CloudForest can be configured to use [external compute clusters](https://github.com/bgruening/docker-galaxy-stable#Running-on-an-external-cluster-(DRM)).
 This functionality is not enabled for the current release.

 ### Docker and Data Permanence

-Since a container is running within a non-local environment, once the Docker engine stops the container all state is lost.
+Docker containers run within a non-local environment, once the Docker engine stops the container all state is lost.
 Running CloudForest with the following command

-> docker run -d -p 8080:80 --name cf_galaxy -e "GALAXY_DESTINATIONS_DEFAULT=local_no_container" -e "GALAXY_SLOTS=4" cloudforestphylogenomics/cloudforest_galaxy:latest
+    docker run -d -p 8080:80 --name cf_galaxy -e "GALAXY_DESTINATIONS_DEFAULT=local_no_container" -e "GALAXY_SLOTS=4" cloudforestphylogenomics/cloudforest_galaxy:latest

 will not let the user save data files.
 If they have downloaded the files into their local filesystem the data is, of course, saved.
 Docker has two methods for persisting data from the container into the local file space: **volumes** and **bind mounts**.